German carmakers in emissions deal to try to avert diesel bans

 But cutting back on NOx pollution is causing another headache for carmakers, which were betting on diesel technology to help cut carbon dioxide (CO2) emissions to meet climate change rules.
 Diesel engines are up to 20 percent more fuel efficient than petrol equivalents.

 Falling sales of diesel cars have led to an increase in CO2 emissions, Germany's KBA motor authority said on Wednesday.
-Average emissions per vehicle rose 0.4 percent in July to 128.4 grams of carbon dioxide per kilometre, it said.
+Average emissions per vehicle rose 0.4 percent in July to 128.4 grams of carbon dioxide per kilometer, it said.

-(To view a graphic on 'Western Europe sales of diesel cars' click tmsnrt.rs/2p3Ttd5)

-Additional reporting by Andrea Shalal and Edward Taylor; Editing by Keith Weir and Robin Pomeroy
+Additional reporting by Andrea Shalal and Edward Taylor